tensorchiefs/bfvi_paper/README.md

-# bfvi_papern / How to Reproduce the results
+# bfvi_papern how to reproduce the results

 # One dimensional examples.
 For the one dimensional examples (Bernoulli/Cauchy) have been done using python.